-- 480. Seminar in World Religions A senior level seminar course on some topic related to the study of religions of the world.
+480. Seminar in World Religions - A senior level seminar course on some topic related to the study of religions of the world.
 For majors or minors, or by permission of the instructor.

-Four Credits Wilson - 490.
-Independent Studies A program providing an opportunity for the advanced student to pursue a project of his/her own interest beyond the catalog offerings.
+Four Credits Wilson

+490. Independent Studies - A program providing an opportunity for the advanced student to pursue a project of his/her own interest beyond the catalog offerings.
 The course can be based upon readings, creative research and/or field projects.
 Permission of department chairperson required.

-One, Two, Three, or Four Credits Staff - 498.
-Religion Internship I A supervised practical experience in a church or religious organization.
-This experience will involve at least 8 hours per week for a full academic year in a setting approved by the instructor.
-Participation in group supervision sessions is also required.
-Prerequisites: two courses in religion (one of which must be Religion 220), Youth Ministry (may be taken concurrently), and permission of instructor.
+One, Two, Three, or Four Credits Staff

+498. Religion Internship I - A supervised practical experience in a church or religious organization.
+This experience will involve at least 12 hours per week in a setting approved by the instructor.
+It may be taken for one (498) or two (498 and 499) semesters.
+Prerequisites: two courses in religion (one of which must be Religion 220) and permission of instructor.
+Four Credits Everts

-Four Credits Everts - 499.
-Religion Internship II A continuation of 498.
+499. Religion Internship II - A continuation of 498.
 Same requirements and prerequisites as Religion 498.
 Four Credits Everts

 Faculty: Ms. Sturtevant, Chairperson; Ms. Koch, Mr. Luidens, Mr. Nemeth, Mr. Piers, Ms. Swanson, Ms. Villarreal.
-Adjunct Faculty: Mr. Gonzáles, Mr. Osborn.
+Adjunct Faculty: Mr. Gonzales, Mr. Osborn.